adityaerlangga/go-clean-architecture/readme.md

 - Testable.
 The business rules can be tested without the UI, Database, Web Server, or any other external element.
 - Independent of UI.
 The UI can change easily, without changing the rest of the system.
 A Web UI could be replaced with a console UI, for example, without changing the business rules.
 - Independent of Database.
 You can swap out Oracle or SQL Server, for Mongo, BigTable, CouchDB, or something else.
 Your business rules are not bound to the database.
-- Idependent of any external agency.
+- Independent of any external agency.
 In fact your business rules simply don’t know anything at all about the outside world.

 More on topic can be found <a href="https://blog.cleancoder.com/uncle-bob/2012/08/13/the-clean-architecture.html">here</a>.